DiamondLightSource/httomo/docs/source/howto/installation.rst

 However, there are certain constraints under which a virtual environment can be used, due to the dependence on an MPI implementation, the hdf5 library, CUDA libraries, and whether the user requires using :code:`tomopy` methods in pipelines.

+.. note:: Installation bellow assumes that OS is Linux and CUDA-compatible GPU device is available.
+See also :ref:`installation_other`, if applicable.

 Conda environment
 =================